Blog

 1. Increase Your Vitamin A Intake to Improve Your Skin

-Vitamin A is a very important piece to a healthy skin diet.
+Vitamin A is a very important piece of a healthy skin diet.
 The best place to find high Vitamin A content is in low-fat dairy products.
 Low-fat milk, yogurt, cream cheese, block cheese, and even egg whites can be great sources of Vitamin A.

 Vitamin A directly affects both the upper and lower layers of the skin.
 It prevents sun damage by interrupting the process that breaks down collagen and it is an antioxidant, which can protect your skin against sunburns.
 Without enough Vitamin A, our skin can get dry and itchy, because it also assists with oil glands around your hair follicles.
 This could be a simple adjustment to try to buy low-fat dairy products you already use on a daily basis!